 Level 4 (3 hours)

 The final and fourth session develops all of the skills that have been learnt to date.
 Close clutch control and effective observations are used to learn the bay park and parallel park manoeuvres with control and accuracy.
-The application and timing of signals is developed in relation to the MSPSLM routine to improve the drivers independent decision making.
+The application and timing of signals is developed to improve the driver’s independent decision making.

 The classroom session explores the effects of alcohol on the driver and explains the unit calculation method.
 The alcohol elimination process and the myths are clarified.
 Mobile phone and gadget use is discussed linking back to the knowledge gained on reaction times compared to vehicle speed – time and distance.